As a blogger, you’re in the business of sharing ideas.

 #4.
 Pass Your Posts Around

-Another way to get a surge of traffic from old blog posts is to simply republish them on other sites with a bigger audience than yours.
+Another way to get a surge of traffic from old blog posts is to simply republish them on other blogging platforms with a bigger audience than yours.

 Whoa, hey now, wait a minute!
 Won’t Google slap you with a duplicate content penalty for that?